Windows 11 Home vs Pro: Complete 2025 Guide for Business and Personal Use

 - Enhanced privacy controls for business data processed by AI

-- According to Microsoft studies, AI tools can help speed workflows significantly for business users
+- According to Microsoft studies, AI tools can help speed workflows for business users

 Copilot+ PC Performance